dbybanez/100-days-of-code/r1-log.md

 ### R1D49 & 50
 Java session: Abstraction, Polymorphism, Inheritance, and Encapsulation.
 Took a day-off yesterday from coding to recharge my body.
 Went to the beach to relax, enjoy the weather, and listen to the sound of the waves. 🌊

+### R1D51
+New project!
+I'm not done with Java but I can't wait to build another project.
+I'm working on a mini project which I'll share in the next couple of days.